 Propane is a common non-toxic solvent.
 It is primarily used in the spices, flavors, and fragrances industries, even though it is odorless and colorless.
 The U.S. propane supply is growing in abundance because of the burgeoning market for natural gas.
 Propane is a non-polar compound.

-The blending of the two gasses is common practice.
+Blending the two gasses, butane and propane, is common practice.
 This blend would contain both solvents, which will yield a greater number of extracted compounds than the solvents individually.

 Butane extractions occur in a closed-loop extraction system.
 These units are closed, devoid of atmosphere, and recover the gas to its original vessel.
 These units use pressure differences to move the pressurized solvent through the system.
 Given that butane has a boiling point of 30.2F, it can easily be re-condensed without the use of extreme temperatures.
 This makes butane the solvent of choice for passive recovery.
 Butane tends to yield a more stable extract, as polar terpenes are left behind.